skunkworksneu/How-to-be-a-Skunk/README.md

 The norms and regulations for OnBoarding to Skunkworks

 -	Slack Channels
-    -	Fatweasel
-    -	AI Skunkworks
+    -	NEU AI Skunkworks
-    -	Hyperparameter.net
+    -	SkunkWorksProjects
 -	Work Areas
     -	GitHub
     -	Google Cloud Platform